gabeweng/gabeweng.github.io/_posts/2020-07-28-checklist.md

 ### 3. Test Generation
-The paper's authors have open-sourced a [software tool](https://github.com/marcotcr/checklist) that can generate test cases quickly based on the ideas above.
+The paper's authors have open-sourced a [software tool](https://github.com/marcotcr/checklist) that can generate test cases at scale based on the ideas above.

 The tool provides three approaches to write test cases: